Rare Book & Manuscript Library

 - Digital Collections

-Reading Room Access: Through July 30, 2021, the RBML reading room is open on a very limited basis by appointment only to current Columbia affiliates (students, faculty and staff) whose individual research requires consulting RBML materials.
+Reading Room Access: Starting November 1, 2021, the reading room will be open Monday to Friday, 10am to 4pm by advance appointment only to external visitors and current Columbia students, faculty and staff whose individual research requires consulting RBML materials.

 Order Reproductions: Limited reproductions of materials may be requested.
 See our Orders & Services page for details.

 Research & Teaching Support: RBML staff are available to assist faculty with online teaching and to support students with research projects and assignments.
 Contact us for assistance.

 Exhibitions: Our exhibition galleries are closed for the moment but Online Exhibitions are always available.